StefaniaSferragatta/fds/methods_documentation/methods_documentation.md

 ### AdaBoost (Adaptive Boosting)

-The main idea behind the AdaBoost algorithm is
+The main idea behind the AdaBoost algorithm is to improve the results found in one round by highlighting the mistakes to the next round.

 #### How does it work?
 (Outline)